Words of Encouragement for the Class of 2020

 “The entire world is going through these uncharted waters.
 Talk with somebody, anybody, about your emotions and don't keep them bottled up.” — Anonymous

 “This situation is unprecedented; adults don't have answers to the many questions you might have.
-Not having end-of-the-year events for seniors, or spring sports seasons, or prom, or an awards night, or possibly graduation in this instance—this is all very discouraging.
+Not having end-of-the-year events for seniors, spring sports seasons, prom, an awards night, or possibly graduation in this instance—this is all very discouraging.
 I think it would be good to say that your teachers are truly thinking of you, and we wish we could share your grief more than we can.
 This is indeed another chapter of 'Life Is Not Fair,' but there will be a silver lining—you just need to look for it.
 Maybe you'll find it in the members of your family.
 Maybe you'll appreciate what you have in a stronger way.
 But, yes, it's not fair.
 You're right—and you're still a good person." — Richard Murphy from Saint Pius X High School in Kansas City, MO

 High school and college seniors: congratulations on all you’ve accomplished, and know that we’re all thinking of you!
 If you need some more positivity, check out what other students are doing to keep their spirits up.